GalSim-developers/GalSim/docs/config_values.rst

 pos_value
 ---------

+These represent `PositionD` values, usually for a location on the image.

 Options are:

 * A string consisting of two floats separated by a comma and possibly white space. (e.g. '1.7, 3.0')